MCI Summer Research Fellowship

-The Mexican Cities Initiative Summer Research Fellowship has been established to fund innovative research on Mexico’s cities, open to all current GSD student and their collaborators.
+The Mexican Cities Initiative Summer Research Fellowship has been established to fund innovative research on Mexico’s cities, open to all current GSD students.
 We solicit projects that offer new ways of envisioning Mexican Cities and their principal challenges, particularly as related to the themes of urban culture, urban innovation, as well as risk and resilience in everyday urbanism.

 Vision: Understanding Risk and Resilience through Everyday Urbanism

 In the midst of Mexico’s rapidly transforming urban landscape, there is a need for more materials that interrogate informality, property rights, land tenure, underground economies, resource scarcities, crime, insecurity, and other urban vulnerabilities.
 Work undertaken in collaboration with the MCI will eventually form the basis for the production of a Spatial Atlas of Vulnerabilities in the Mexico City Metropolitan Area.
 In addition to the vulnerabilities listed above, the MCI is already making progress on the documentation of ecological challenges in urban areas, particularly those revolving around water rights, urban infrastructure, and resource distribution.
 These and other materials can help form that basis for further research and hypothesis testing with respect to proposed interventions for more sustainable urbanism.

 Utopian ideals and a sociological imagination have long been a part of constructive urban practice.
 The MCI seeks to identify and foster practices suited to a city’s current built form, but which also hold the potential to generate alternative urban futures.
 In addition to taking seriously the role of a wide array of urban policy institutions and political actors in achieving such aims, the Mexican Cities Initiative hopes to inspire new forms of engagement with citizens to acknowledge or enhance their role in constructing alternative urban futures.